dgtlntv/vanilla-decap-monorepo/vanilla/templates/docs/patterns/heading-icon/index.md

 collection: patterns
 wrapper_template: '_layouts/docs.html'
 context:
-  title: Heading icon | Components
+  title: Heading icon | Code Guidelines
 ---

 A heading can be emphasised by adding an icon alongside the text.